Marcusng01/Diffusion-Azure/README.md

-# Stable-Diffusion-Azure
+#Diffusion-Azure
-MLSA Workshop to generate Ukiyo-e style photos using Stable Diffusion
+MLSA Workshop to generate Ukiyo-e style photos using Diffusion